 From the nominal perspective of this blog, it would be reasonable to discuss knitting exclusively in terms of looping.
 In that light, twisted-stitch knitting is “true looping” and open-stitch knitting is what could be termed pseudo-looping.
 Conveniently, there is no need to develop the latter concept unless Emery’s definition of looping is treated as inviolable, which she doesn’t even do herself.

-In any case, much writing on the topic treats what is sometimes called “true knitting” as the reference point for both the historical and structural analysis not just of knitting, but of fabric produced by other techniques “that resembles knitting.”
+In any case, much writing on the topic treats what is sometimes called “true knitting” as the reference point for both the historical and structural analysis not just of knitting, but of fabric produced by some other technique “that resembles knitting.”
 The definition of true knitting varies depending on whether focus is on the fabric structure or on the methods of its production.
 Regardless of the specific wording of any such definition, open-stitch hand-knitting would lie within its scope.
 Such fabric cannot realistically be produced with a single eyed needle, as can the twisted-stitch structure, so a qualifier similar to the one in Emery’s “true cross knitting” is not needed for it.
 Nonetheless, her formulation does recognize twisted-stitch knitting as true knitting.

 The Western knitting style is more widely practiced and therefore the one for which printed instructions are most commonly prepared.
 Eastern style knitters need to know how to deal with such patterns but the difference between the schools is otherwise of little practical concern.
 There is also a “combination” knitting that employs a hybrid of Eastern and Western elements to produce an open stitch structure, but this does not occupy a niche of its own in the present discussion.

-A detailed classification system needs at least to recognize production methods.
+A detailed classification system needs to recognize production methods.
 The two primary techniques for hand knitting employ a peg loom (subdivided into round and straight forms, using a single hook for working stitches on them) or knitting needles (with smooth tips or hooked tips and several ways to manipulate them).
 Both can produce twisted and open knit stitches with equal ease and neither can normally create other forms of looping.

 This suggests that true knitting can usefully be defined both as the application of those implements to the manufacture of knitted structures, and as fabric resulting from that process.
 This does disallow machine knitting, but that includes many structures that cannot be produced by hand knitting and is generally discussed in a terminological and conceptual framework of its own.
 For present purposes, knitting machines will be seen as automated cousins of the peg loom, without encumbering the definition of true knitting.